 Every 100 hours, inspect and clean the cooling fins (more often when operating in extremely dusty, dirty conditions).
-Remove the two (2) cooling fin access panels in the engine shroud and clean the cooling fins and external surfaces using compressed air.
+Remove the two (2) cylinder head access panels in the engine shroud and clean the cooling fins and external surfaces using compressed air.
+Also clean the oil cooler fins located on the RH cylinder.
 Make sure to reinstall the access panels before operating the engine.